-Once you think you’ve found the right journal for your article, make sure it’s for you by reading the Aims & Scope.
+Once you’ve found a possible journal to submit your article to, make sure it’s right by reading the Aims & Scope.

 What’s the Aims & Scope?

-It’s a brief introduction to the journal, including its impact factor, an outline of the type of articles published (and what it doesn’t publish), and its peer-review policy.
+It is a brief introduction to the journal, including an outline of the subjects covered, the type of articles published (and what it doesn’t publish), and its peer-review policy.

 Every journal on Taylor & Francis Online has an Aims & Scope paragraph.
 If your research matches the Aims & Scope, browse the “latest articles” to see what the language or tone of the journal is, and assess how you may need to adapt your style to fit.